 Tourism is good and bad at the same time

-There are always two sides to tourism.
+There are two sides to tourism.
 The upside of tourism is that it stimulates authorities to preserve nature, as that's the main reason to visit Switzerland for most people.
-The downside is lots of travelers causing pollution and contributing to global warming.
+The downside is travelers causing pollution and contributing to global warming.
 The Alps are very sensitive to global warming.
 As a tourist, you can enjoy the Alps while helping to protect them too.

 5 easy things you can do to protect the Alps

 Here's what you can do to protect the Alps while you visit Switzerland.
 You'll help fighting global warming and prevent pollution:

 Traveling to Switzerland: if you can, avoid traveling by plane or car.
 Choose the train.
 If you can't, you can compensate for the CO2 emission of your trip.
 If you fly, take a non-stop flight if possible (most fuel is burned during take-off and landing);

 Traveling in Switzerland: use public transport instead of a car.
 The Swiss train system is one of the best in the world: clean, safe and comfortable.
 If you prefer to travel by car, please compensate for the CO2 emission;

 Food: buy local biological products.
 That's quite easy in Switzerland as many supermarkets offer a wide range of these products;

 Drinks: do not buy bottled water.
 Swiss tap water is just as good and results in a much smaller CO2 footprint;